tainora/netstrata/materials-for-ted/02-ai-augmented-development-methodology.md

 ### Why This Matters for Netstrata's Timing

-**Competitive Window**: Strata software competitors (Strata Master, :Different, external vendors) are unlikely to be using cutting-edge AI development practices yet.
-Industry-wide skepticism means early adopters gain 12-24 months of velocity advantage.
+**Competitive Window**: Early adoption of AI development practices provides 12-24 months of velocity advantage before these tools become standard across the strata software industry.

-**Critical Insight**: By the time industry consensus shifts to "these tools are production-ready" (which may take 12-24 months given current skepticism levels), Netstrata will already have that time period's worth of accumulated advantage.
-You're not adopting unproven technology—you're adopting ahead of the curve while competitors wait for consensus.
+**Critical Insight**: By the time these tools achieve broad industry adoption (likely 12-24 months), Netstrata will already have that experience integrated.
+You're not adopting unproven technology—you're adopting ahead of broader industry adoption.

 **End-2026 Deadline Pressure**: Phase 1 completion timeline benefits immediately from accelerated development velocity.
 This isn't theoretical future benefit—it's practical advantage on current priorities with concrete deadlines.